JoelVO/generating_avatar_with_Stable_Diffusion/README.md

 At this point you may be asking a very valid question: why don't generate an ordered batch in which the a person of age $a_1$ is in different situations and another batch with the same order in which the person has another age $a_2$ in the same situations as before, obtain the parwise difference between corresponding elements and take the interpolation vector as its mean?
 Well, I have two answers for that.
-The first reason is because of PCA's ability for deal better while removing noise.
+The first reason is because of PCA's ability to deal with noise removal better.
 You can see below the outcome of applying the previously pca-obtained interpolation vector to the promp "A happy 20 years old man" vs. the one obtained by getting the mean.

 |20 years old PCA|35 years old PCA|50 years old PCA|65 years old PCA|80 years old PCA|